Chief Jay Strongbow: Retirement (1986–2011)

 Strongbow retired in 1986, but would still step back into the ring from time to time, most notably for a legends battle royal in East Rutherford, New Jersey in 1987.
 In retirement, Strongbow became a WWF road agent and worked in the company's front office.
 Strongbow was not a popular backstage figure, derided by The Honky Tonk Man and Bret Hart amongst others whilst Randy Savage stated that Strongbow "killed more young wrestlers’ careers than drugs."

 He also participated in a 1994 storyline in which he mentored Tatanka (an actual Native American of the Lumbee tribe).
 Strongbow was inducted into the WWF Hall of Fame class of 1994 by Gorilla Monsoon.
 Strongbow's last appearance in WWE was a brief appearance on the November 17, 2008 episode of Monday Night Raw when Stephanie McMahon introduced him to the audience in Atlanta.

 Personal life

-Raised in Nutley, New Jersey, he attended Nutley High School.
+Though his Chief Jay Strongbow character was billed as coming from Pawhuska, Oklahoma, he actually hailed from Nutley, New Jersey, and attended Nutley High School.

 His son, Joe Jr. wrestled in the 1980s and early 1990s mainly as Mark Pyle and Mark Young in the WWF from 1986-1990 and Vince Young in WCW.
 Joe Jr. died in 2016 at the age of 48.
 He also has a daughter Connie Pacheco of Portland, Oregon.
 Following his retirement, he lived on a farm in Georgia.